JipengGuo95/JipengGuo95.github.io/_pages/publications.md

 ## Preprints
 - Grassmann Manifold Trajectory Representation for Video Domain Adaptation, 2024.
 Under review. (一作)

+- From Local to Global: Leveraging Graph Transformer and Graph Convolutional Networks for Heterophilic Graphs, 2025, Preprint, prepared by *Li Liu*. (通讯)

 - Cross-mode Reconstruction and Diverse Low-rank Representation Learning for Multi-mode Process Monitoring, 2025, Preprint, prepared by *Yan Pan*. (通讯)

 - Heterogeneity is Not Global Metric: Mixed-pass Aggregation via Parallel Cross-filtering for GNNs, 2024.
 Preprint, prepared by *Jiahao Long*. (通讯)